Quantization-Aware training with range learning

 [ ]:

-DATASET_DIR = '/path/to/dir' # Please replace this with a real directory
+DATASET_DIR = '/path/to/imagenet_dir' # Replace this path with a real directory

 BATCH_SIZE = 128